ais1209/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)

-Notice the peak occurs in the 8:35am - 8:40am interval, which may be the time when the person is getting ready for work, walking through the parking lot, etc.
+Notice the peak (8:35am) occurs in the morning, which may be the time when the person exercises.

 ## Imputing missing values
 First, calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs):